classiebit/eventmie-docs/resources/docs/1.0/admin/settings.md

 ---

-#### Setting Default Timezone effects Events Date & Time that are storing in the database, they're converted accordingly.
+#### Setting Default Timezone affects Events Date & Time that are storing in the database, they're converted accordingly.

 - Suppose the default timezone is `America/Los_Angeles` and a customer visiting the site from `India/Kolkata`, then the customer will see the date & time according to `India/Kolkata` timezone